top of page

 Today, the Rite of the Womb is shared in ceremonies worldwide.
 Each gathering is slightly different, but they usually include grounding practices, the transmission of the rite itself, and an offering of prayers to the Earth.

-Paula, co-founder of Full Circle Healing in Brighton & Hove has been gifted this rite by a practitioner trained in the lineage direct from Marcela Lobos and Alberto Villoldo.
-Her work is rooted in sound healing, astrology, and sacred feminine wisdom, and she hold's space for women to reconnect with themselves and their creative centre.
+Paula, co-founder of Full Circle Healing in Brighton & Hove, has been gifted this rite by a practitioner trained in the lineage direct from Marcela Lobos and Alberto Villoldo.
+Her work is rooted in sound healing, astrology, and sacred feminine wisdom.
+She holds space for women to reconnect with themselves and their creative centre.

-Paula offers personalised 1on1 Rite of the Womb ceremonies – which can be booked directly via the services page, or look out for one of her regular ceremony group events by signing up to the Full Circle Healing mailing list, or visiting our events page.
+Paula offers personalised 1-on-1 Rite of the Womb ceremonies.
+You can also look out for one of her regular ceremony group events by signing up for the Full Circle Healing mailing list or visiting our events page.

 Closing